josesaribeiro/read-big-file-aws-athena-glue/README.md

 Reading a big data file with Amazon Athena

-The fifth part of case study on how I got on reading a big file with C, Python, spark-python, AWS elastic map-reduce and this - AWS Athena
+The fifth part of a case study on how I got on reading a big file with C, Python, spark-python, AWS elastic map-reduce and this - AWS Athena

 As a reminder, I'm trying to read the same big file (21 Gbytes) we read before with C, python, spark-python and aws elastic map reduce